ParuWuW/BajekoCinema/README.md

 | `http://localhost:8080/bajekocinema/admin/dashboard` | Admin dashboard (requires admin login) |

 > The context path (`/bajekocinema`) depends on your WAR file name or server configuration.
 If you deploy the WAR as `ROOT.war`, the context path is omitted.

----

-### Troubleshooting

-- **DB connection fails:** Verify MySQL is running, the database name matches `bajekocinema`, and the credentials in `DBconfig.java` are correct.
-- **404 on all pages:** Confirm the WAR deployed successfully.
-Check Tomcat logs at `logs/catalina.out`.
-- **`ClassNotFoundException: com.mysql.cj.jdbc.Driver`:** The MySQL JDBC driver is not on the classpath.
-Ensure the JAR is in `WEB-INF/lib/` or declared in `pom.xml`.
-- **Images not loading:** The app writes uploaded images to `resources/images/` relative to the deployed application root.
-This path is resolved via `ServletContext.getRealPath()` and is managed automatically on deployment.

----

 ## 📄 License